anniina737/mpc-encryption/Readme.md

 *We care about keeping an open project open and free for contributions wherever they may come from.*

+## Encrypt Media Files
+The current version offers the capability to add/modify passwords for media files.
+Open the menu and select "Encrypt."
+Choose one or more target files, set the current password (leave this field blank if the target media file is not encrypted), set a new password, and then press "OK."
+The software will perform the operation to add/modify passwords for the selected media files.

+## Decrypt Media Files
+The current version includes a feature to play encrypted media files.
+When an encrypted media file is loaded, a dialog box will prompt the user to enter a password.
+The media file will only play if the user enters the correct password.
+Additionally, the entered password will be saved, allowing users to play consecutive media files with the same password without having to re-enter it.

 ## Main Features